ZHUANGHP/ZHUANGHP.github.io/_posts/2025-05-01-icml-papers.md

 ---
-title: "We have 2 papers accepted by ICML 2025!"
+title: "We have 3 papers accepted by ICML 2025!"
-date: 2025-06-02
+date: 2025-05-01
 ---

-## Exciting News: Two Papers Accepted at ICML 2025!

-We are thrilled to announce that our research team has had **two papers** accepted at the prestigious **International Conference on Machine Learning (ICML) 2025**!

-Both papers contribute to the field of **continual learning**, addressing key challenges in multi-label class-incremental learning and exemplar-free class-incremental learning.
+We have three papers are accepted by the 42nd International Conference on Machine Learning (ICML’2025).
+Two papers contribute to the continual learning, addressing the problem of multi-label class incremental learning and dynamic analytic learning for evolving backbone in continual learning respectively.
+The other paper focuses on the large models, contributing to the watermarked image understanding via multi-modal LLMs.
 Detailed information about each publication is provided below.

 ---